Tex Fletcher

-Geremino Bisceglia (January 17, 1910 in Harrison, New York - March 14, 1987 in Newburgh, New York), better known as Tex Fletcher, was a singing cowboy with credits as a recording artist, Broadway and movie actor, night club performer, and radio and television personality.
+Geremino Bisceglia (January 17, 1910 in Harrison, New York – March 14, 1987 in Newburgh, New York), better known as Tex Fletcher, was an American singing cowboy with credits as a recording artist, Broadway and movie actor, night club performer, and radio and television personality.

 Early life

 Born in Harrison, New York, Fletcher was the fifth of eight children born to Italian immigrants Michael (a stonemason) and Josephine Bisceglia.
 Tex left home in 1924 at age 15, and joined the Sells Floto Circus which traveled across the US and Canada.

 He settled in South Dakota where he learned to handle horse and cattle while soaking up cowboy lore and campfire songs, in effect becoming a "real" cowboy.
 He returned to New York in the early 1930s and took a radio job as a singing cowboy on WFAS in White Plains, New York.